 We offer tiered pricing from $199-299 on all of our courses, based on household income.

 The Cornell Small Farms Program is also pleased to offer partial scholarships, with funding from the New York State Department of Agriculture and Markets, for military veterans to take our online courses.
 The courses, normally $250, will be offered to veterans for $125.
 The course offerings and schedules can be viewed here.
-If you are eligible and would like to apply for a scholarship, contact Erica.
+If you are eligible and would like to enroll, contact us here.

 Registration is limited and will be offered first come, first served.
 Participants will be asked to complete a targeted survey at the end of the course as well as 6 months from completion, to determine the effect on their operation.